fsmb/api-docs/docs/authentication.md

    1. `grant_type` set to `client_credentials`.
 4. Set the `Content-Type` to `application/x-www-form-urlencoded`.
 5. POST the request to the `/connect/token` endpoint.
-6. If the call is successful the bearer token is returned as JSON.
-Extract the `access_token` from the body.
+6. If the call is successful, a JSON token response is returned.
+Extract the `access_token` from the body to use to authenticate subsequent API calls.

 ```shell
 curl -X POST \